calgray/athreading/README.md

 ### Iterator → AsyncIterator

-Use `athreading.iterate` to convert an `Iterable` interface to an `AsyncIterator` for iterating on the main thread.
+Use `athreading.iterate` to convert an `Iterable` interface to an `AsyncIterator` for iterating on the I/O thread.

 #### Synchronous<!--2-->